Purpose Statement

 From the Assets Dashboard

-Under Due Today (or filter by asset type), locate the appropriate asset.
+- Under Due Today, locate the appropriate asset.

-Select Start Check next to the listed checklist.
+- Select Start Check beside the listed checklist.

 Important Note: